dotnet/infer/userguide/Hello, Strings!.md

 P(str1 = 'Hello uncertain world') = 0
 ```

+The algorithms behind string inference are described in [String inference](..\development\String Inference.md).

-We are now ready to move to the [next tutorial](StringFormat operation.md), where we'll see some other supported operations over strings and use them to define a more sophisticated model.
+You are now ready to move to the [next tutorial](StringFormat operation.md), where you will see some other supported operations over strings and use them to define a more sophisticated model.